AWS Big Data Blog

 Summary

 In this post, you read about how Amazon EMR resizing logic works to protect your data and Hadoop tasks.
-I also provided some additional considerations for EMR resizing and automatic scaling.
-Keeping these practices in mind can help you maximize cluster savings by allowing you to use only the required cluster resources.
+We detailed the efficient scaling techniques offered by EMR, including cost optimized EMR Managed Scaling.
+I also highlighted some additional considerations for EMR resizing in Custom Automatic Scaling.
+Incorporating these practices can enable you maximize cost savings by ensuring that only the necessary cluster resources utilized.

 Additional Reading